juecd/slate/source/index.html.md

 # Inventory
 ## The Inventory Object
-The Inventory object represents the count of an Item that exists at a Warehouse.
+The **Inventory** object represents the count of an **Item** that exists at a specific **Warehouse**.
 For example, a customer's ecommerce store may sell t-shirts and have two Warehouses where product is kept.
-One Warehouse has a quantity of 10 t-shirt Items and the other has 20.
+One Warehouse has a quantity of 10 t-shirt Items and the other has 20 t-shirt Items.

 ###Attributes
 Attribute | Type | Description